michaelknigge/ipdsbox/README.md

 # ipdsbox [![Build Status](https://travis-ci.org/michaelknigge/ipdsbox.svg?branch=master)](https://travis-ci.org/michaelknigge/ipdsbox) [![codecov.io](https://codecov.io/github/michaelknigge/ipdsbox/coverage.svg?branch=master)](https://codecov.io/github/michaelknigge/ipdsbox?branch=master) [![Coverity Status](https://scan.coverity.com/projects/8130/badge.svg)](https://scan.coverity.com/projects/8130)

 **Java library for parsing [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) data streams.
 The library is currently in an early design phase and may not be useful for anything.
-And as now the summer comes up, do not expect much progress within the next months.**
+I'm currently not woking on this project.
+The project is not dead, but I'm currently involved in so many other projects that I don't have any time for ipdsbox.**

 This project provides a framework that allows you to implement a virtual [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) printer.
 Each received [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) command is transformed into a Java object.
 Acknowledge replies can be constructed using Java objects, transformed into [IPDS](https://en.wikipedia.org/wiki/IBM_Intelligent_Printer_Data_Stream_(IPDS)) data stream and than sent back to the server.